|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 The King Stag, by Carlo Gozzi, adapted and directed by Natalya Baldyga in collaboration with Daniel McCusker

-In February 2017, the Department of Drama and Dance was pleased to present The King Stag by Carlo Gozzi.
+In February 2017, the Department of Theatre, Dance, and Performance Studies was pleased to present The King Stag by Carlo Gozzi.
 In the prologue, director Natalya Baldyga discussed her passion for the production: "This production is a result of a thirty-year love affair.
 I first encountered The King Stag as a young college student, when I worked for Italian director Giovanni Pampiglione in Rome.
 I would go on to research and write about Carlo Gozzi in college, graduate school, and beyond.
 Producing my own translation and adaptation has allowed me to combine my scholarly interests in eighteenth-century theatre with my artistic love of physical theatre."

 Synopsis of The King Stag: Angela found the love of her life and was preparing to live happily ever after.
 But now her beloved king has been enchanted and his evil advisor has taken over the kingdom!
 What's a girl to do?
 Welcome to Carlo Gozzi's magical fairy tale of love and laughter, of transformation and treachery.
 Delighting audiences since its premiere in eighteenth-century Venice, The King Stag combines hilarious physical comedy with theatrical beauty and charming romance.
 Will good triumph over evil?
 Can love really conquer all?
 And what's up with the mysterious parrot that's popping up everywhere?